Set up a filter interaction

 Next, create a second metric set and add it to the dashboard in order to show LineTotal by Date in the form of a table visualization.

 Note that these two metric sets have compatible time hierarchies.

 Right-click over the bar chart on the canvas and select Set Up Interactions.

 From the submenu, select Filter.

 The Set up a Filter dialog is displayed.

 For this example, just leave the default settings in the dialog and click Submit.
-That's all you need in this case to set up the filter interaction because the two metric sets (or data visualizations) are using the same Date hierarchy.
+The dialog will automatically set up the interaction for you based on a compatible hierarchy in other metric sets on the dashboard.
 You can test the filter interaction by switching to View mode and clicking on the bar chart.

 The next section is optional and shows you how this filtering was automatically configured by Dundas BI.
 You can follow along to get a better understanding of how it works.